hackermomo/Writeups/Chasing bigfoot/Chasing Bigfoot.md

     g.
 Witness Profession- US Army Personnel

-2. So fight I tried searching on google with these keywords but didnot land up any where, multiple articles but nothing matching the description.
+2. So first, I tried searching on google with these keywords but didnot land up anywhere, multiple articles but nothing matching the description.
 3. Then I started to search for any bigfoot which was named norman.
 HaHa! what a waste of 30 mins.
 4. Then I decided to go old school bruteforce.
-Googled.
-Website which report Bigfoot finding.
+Literally Googled.
+"Website which report Bigfoot finding".

     And I landed up on a map of all bigfoot sightings in US.